BACK TO TOP

 To speak of this guitar is to speak of a story that began long before its construction.
 Because if we have this Daniele Marrabello 2025 – Torres model in our hands today, I believe it is, in part, thanks to the legacy of a central figure in the Italian guitar world: Stefano Grondona.
 Not only one of the greatest performers of our time, but also a fundamental pillar in the evolution of the guitar in Italy, both in performance and in instrument making.

 Grondona’s influence has been decisive in shaping the tradition that now exists in Italy: one of admiration for, and construction inspired by, the great historical Spanish guitar makers.
-His passion for the historic Spanish guitar and his unparalleled collection, which includes three original guitars by Antonio de Torres, the most influential guitar maker in history, have left a profound and lasting mark.
+His passion for the historic Spanish guitar and his unparalleled collection, which includes original guitars by Antonio de Torres, the most influential guitar maker in history, have left a profound and lasting mark in Italy.
 But Grondona has not merely collected these instruments; he has shared them generously with some of the most prominent Italian guitar makers, allowing them to study them in depth.
 He has worked with them, revealing techniques, proportions, sonority subtleties, and secrets hidden in these unique instruments, convinced that within them lies the most beautiful sound ever produced by a guitar.

 It is precisely in this lineage that we find the origin of this guitar.
 Because one of the makers closest to Grondona, Enrico Bottelli, carried this legacy forward.
 Bottelli, a widely respected figure in the world of contemporary handcrafted guitars, was for years Daniele Marrabello’s teacher.
 His work with Torres guitars —especially his own Torres model— has been praised for both aesthetic and tonal fidelity.
 His instruments capture with remarkable accuracy that elusive sound: warm, deep, musically enchanting, and expressively beautiful to the point of magic.